Concrete: Graphene enhanced concrete

 Graphene enhanced concretes are standard designs of concrete mixes, except that during the cement-mixing or production process, a small amount of chemically engineered graphene (typically < 0.5% by weight) is added.
 These enhanced graphene concretes are designed around the concrete application.

 Microbial

 Bacteria such as Bacillus pasteurii, Bacillus pseudofirmus, Bacillus cohnii, Sporosarcina pasteuri, and Arthrobacter crystallopoietes increase the compression strength of concrete through their biomass.
-However some forms of bacteria can also be concrete-destroying.
 Bacillus sp.
 CT-5. can reduce corrosion of reinforcement in reinforced concrete by up to four times.
 Sporosarcina pasteurii reduces water and chloride permeability.
 B. pasteurii increases resistance to acid.
 Bacillus pasteurii and B. sphaericuscan induce calcium carbonate precipitation in the surface of cracks, adding compression strength.
+However some forms of bacteria can also be concrete-destroying.

 Nanoconcrete

 Nanoconcrete (also spelled "nano concrete"' or "nano-concrete") is a class of materials that contains Portland cement particles that are no greater than 100 μm and particles of silica no greater than 500 μm, which fill voids that would otherwise occur in normal concrete, thereby substantially increasing the material's strength.
 It is widely used in foot and highway bridges where high flexural and compressive strength are indicated.